samsquire/ideas4/README.md

 # 132. Revenue scaling plan

-# 133. Concurrent loops - loops as lightweight threads, loops as load balancing
+# 133. Concurrent loops - loops as lightweight threads, load balancing loops

 Loops are NOT first class citizens in code.